 The Fundamental Question

-While alternative grafting procedures were being explored worldwide, Professor Brånemark began reexamining the basics of anatomic craniofacial and orthopaedic reconstruction.
+While alternative grafting procedures were being explored worldwide, Professor Brånemark began reexamining the basics of anatomic craniofacial and orthopedic reconstruction.
 The fundamental question that needed to be answered was “How can we -in a similar, safer, and highly predictable manner – restore function to those patients who have so severely resorbed jaws that standard implants were bound to provide unacceptable results?”

 Professor Brånemark then conducted extensive studies evaluating craniofacial bone and its load bearing capacity.
 It was found that the zygomatic bone consistently demonstrated dense quality and acceptable bone volume.
 If nature could provide the dense type of bone we already know offers the most predictable anchorage (osseointegration), wouldn’t it be a significant improvement to use this bone compared to conducting extensive grafting procedures?

 Brånemark and his team treated the first patient with zygomatic implants in 1989.
 In a follow up study of implants in function up to ten years, 97 implants were evaluated.
 The cumulative success rates for this new implant was 96.8%.

 Zygomatic Implant Therapy

 Pi Dental Center is now pleased to provide Zygomatic implant therapy for patients with severely resorbed upper jaws.
 We would be very happy to evaluate any individual who has substantial bone loss and may be a candidate for the zygomatic implant treatment.
 Please don’t hesitate to call us with any questions you may have about the zygomatic implant or about referring your family and friends to Pi Dental Center for consultation or treatment.